AlyxPink/meower/README.md

 - [x] **Mailpit** - Local webmail client to receive emails from your app
 - [x] **pgWeb** - Web-based database browser for PostgreSQL

+## Purpose

+This framework helps you to clearly set where everything should lives.

+- **protobuf**: Define the data structure and methods, including their input/output
+- **sqlc**: Define the SQL queries and schema, generating type safe Go code that you can use
+- **gRPC implementation**: Implement the methods defined in the protobuf file.
+Your logic will lives here.
+It gives you the freedom to expose the generated files to the public, or the gRPC endpoint.
+Your app will consume it internally.
+The DB connection will only be created here.
+- **web app**: The web app will consume the gRPC server, and will be responsible for the web interface.
+It will also serve the static files, and the generated HTML, using templ.

+When a web request is made, the web app will call the gRPC server, which will handle the logic and the database connection.
+The web app will only be responsible for the web interface.

+user => web app => gRPC server => database

+This separation of concerns will make your application more maintainable, scalable, and testable.
+You can more easily change some pieces of the stack without affecting the others.

+The latency overhead of interally using gRPC is minimal.
+You can scale the web app and the gRPC server independently, and even use different languages for each.

+This boilerplate is only an example of a stack I like to use, but it's far more flexible than that.
+You can use it as a base for your own stack, changing the tools and the structure as you see fit.

 ## Getting Started

 ### Prerequisites